 For medical questions, we encourage you to review our information with your doctor.

-Samples that have been collected during biopsies, bloodwork, or other tests are sent to a pathology lab.
+When breast cancer is diagnosed, samples that have been collected during biopsies, bloodwork, or other tests are sent to a pathology lab.
 A pathologist, a doctor who uses lab tests to diagnose diseases such as cancer, will look at the samples and may do other special tests to help better classify the cancer.
 These tests can also help choose certain drugs that might work better for your cancer.
 This is sometimes called precision or personalized medicine because it is precise (or specific) for the features of your cancer.

 The results of these tests are described in a pathology report, which is usually available within a week or two.
 If you have any questions about your pathology results or any diagnostic tests, talk to your doctor.
 If needed, you can get a second opinion of your pathology report by having your tissue samples sent to a pathologist at another lab.